MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/copilot-introduction.md

 ## Send feedback

-We always welcome your feedback about our products, but especially during public preview, your feedback helps us improve the product faster.
+We always welcome your feedback about our products.
+Especially during public preview, your feedback helps us improve the product faster.

 ## Next steps